 Review Article 11 action-plan fields, implementation-rate evidence, and public-disclosure controls with Sorena.

 Article 11 requires the Action Plan to be submitted to enterprise management.
-The management package should show the recommendation register, the implementation-rate calculation, any decisions not to implement technically or economically infeasible recommendations, and the evidence used to support those decisions.
+It does not prescribe an approval form or state that every recommendation must be implemented.
+The management package should show the recommendation register, the implementation-rate calculation, decisions on recommendations that are not technically or economically feasible, and the evidence used to support those decisions.

 Article 11 also requires Member States to ensure that Action Plans and recommendation implementation rates are published in the enterprise's annual report and made publicly available, subject to Union and national rules protecting trade and business secrets and confidentiality.
 The public version should therefore be designed as a controlled disclosure, not as a dump of audit workpapers.

 Most mistakes come from mixing the planning layers.
-An enterprise Article 11 Action Plan is not the same as a national NEEAP, an NECP, a data-centre report, or a general decarbonisation roadmap.
+An enterprise is not the same as a national NEEAP, an NECP, a data-centre report, or a general decarbonisation roadmap.
 It is an audit-based implementation record for recommendations that are technically or economically feasible.

 The second mistake is adding unsupported deadline or penalty claims.
-This page uses the Article 11 dates and thresholds grounded in the Directive, but it does not invent Member-State penalty levels, national filing formats, or replacement timeline milestones.
+This page uses the Article 11 dates and thresholds based on the Directive, but it does not invent Member-State penalty levels, national filing formats, or replacement timeline milestones.

 "an implementation plan including"